atlanticwave-sdx/sdx-controller/README.md

 to the SDX controller.
 The SDX controller BAPM server included in this project is responsible for receiving and processing the BAPM data.

-## Prerequisites

-Then in `env` and `docker-compose.yml` files, change `MQ_HOST` host to the corresponding IP address or hostname of the RabbitMQ server

 ## Run with Python

 You will need: